Mark Winterbottom

-Mark "Frosty" Winterbottom (born 20 May 1981) is an Australian professional racing driver.
-He currently competes in the Repco Supercars Championship, driving the No. 18 Chevrolet Camaro ZL1 for Team 18.
-His career highlights include winning the 2013 Supercheap Auto Bathurst 1000 (with Steven Richards), twice winning the Sandown 500 (2006 and 2015) and receiving the Mike Kable Young Gun Award in 2003.
+Mark James "Frosty" Winterbottom (born 20 May 1981) is an Australian former professional racing driver.
+He currently drives the No. 6 Ford Mustang S650 as an endurance co-driver in the Repco Supercars Championship.
+His career highlights included winning the 2013 Supercheap Auto Bathurst 1000 (with Steven Richards), twice winning the Sandown 500 (2006 and 2015) and receiving the Mike Kable Young Gun Award in 2003.
 Winterbottom has also won his maiden championship title in the 2015 International V8 Supercars Championship, making it the first title for Ford in five years.

-He also voices himself in the Australian version of the hit 2011 film, Cars 2.
+He retired from main driving at the end of the 2024 Supercars Championship, but promised to only race in the endurance for Tickford Racing, driving alongside Cameron Waters.

 Early career

 Beginnings

 Winterbottom made his motorsport debut racing motorbikes, racing in club level 50 cc events, progressing to the 80 cc class and competing in fields that included riders Anthony Gobert and Chad Reed.
 Winterbottom raced whenever he could between his soccer commitments.
 Raced a dirt Mini-Speedcar and won the NSW and ACT State Championships.